pmilet/playback/README.md

 ```

 Test it:
-1. Navigate to your swagger UI and select and api method to execute
+1. Navigate to swagger UI
-2. Choose X-Playback-Mode = Fake and try-out
+2. Set X-Playback-Mode header to Fake and try-out
-5. you should receive the faked result codified in your Fake Factory class.
+3. You should receive the faked response.

-## Use case 3 : has a developer i want to record my api requests and also the outgoing responses in order to be able to replay them
+## Use case 3 : has a developer i want to record my api requests and outgoing responses in order to be able to replay them.
- using a simple playback identifier.

-Implement your service proxy leveraging the IPlaybackContext interface to record and replay your service outgoing responses:
+Use the IPlaybackContext interface into your outgoing services proxy to record and replay outgoing responses:

 ```csharp
    public class MyServiceProxy